-Based on information available to the Company as at 22 March 2021 and to the best knowledge of the Directors of the Company, approximately 33.24% of the issued ordinary shares of the Company was held in the hands of public, as defined in the Listing Manual Section B: Rules of the Catalist of the Singapore Exchange Securities Trading Limited ("Catalist Rules").
-Accordingly, Rule 723 of the Catalist Rules which requires at least 10% of the equity securities (excluding preference shares, convertible equity securities and treasury shares) in a class that is listed to be in the hands of the public is complied with.
+As at 21 March 2022, 33.24% of the Company's shares are held in the hands of public.
+Accordingly, the Company has complied with Rule 723 of the Listing Manual - Section B: Rules of the Catalist of the Singapore Exchange Securities Trading Limited which requires 10% of the equity securities (excluding preference shares and convertible equity securities) in a class that is listed to be in the hands of the public.

-NOTICE IS HEREBY GIVEN that the Annual General Meeting ("AGM") of Eindec Corporation Limited (the "Company") will be convened and held by electronic means on Thursday, 22 April 2021 at 10.00 a.m. for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual General Meeting ("AGM") of Eindec Corporation Limited (the "Company") will be convened and held by electronic means on Friday, 22 April 2022 at 10.00 a.m. for the following purposes: